henryau53/cz-conventional-changelog-zh-cn/README_en_US.md

 }
 ```

+> Note: The current version by default has integrated Simplified Chinese descriptions for `c`onfig.commitizen.types`.
+If you don't like the default descriptions, you can customize and modify them through the above configuration.

 ### Environment variables

 The following environment variables can be used to override any default configuration or package.json based configuration.